JUN1U5/jun1u5.github.io/_posts/2008-08-16-great-legal-news-for-sampling.md

 More recently, [Yoko Ono attempted to block the "intelligent design" film _Expelled: No Intelligence_](http://www.reuters.com/article/entertainmentNews/idUSN2320158220080423) because it contained 15 seconds of Lennon's "Imagine."
 In defense of the straightforward usage of Lennon's song in the film, the court rejected the Bridgeport/NWA precedent, which had previously held that any sampling of music -- no matter how minimal -- violated copyright law.

 By the way, even more unsettling details have been exposed about Bridgeport.
 Apparently, the music corporation is simply one man, a notorious "sample troll" who brings [suit after suit](http://hiphoparchive.org/thecircle/2006/12/01/jay-z-versus-the-sample-troll/) in order to extort money from old rights.
 What's more?
-[George Clinton has explained that his signature was forged by Bridgeport on many of the contracts](http://www.techdirt.com/blog.php?company=bridgeport) for Funkdelic's songs, including ["Get Off your Ass and Jam"](http://www.youtube.com/watch?v=siLtUWq0xio) (the track in the NWA case).
+[George Clinton has explained that his signature was forged by Bridgeport on many of the contracts](http://www.techdirt.com/blog.php?company=bridgeport) for Funkadelic's songs, including ["Get Off your Ass and Jam"](http://www.youtube.com/watch?v=siLtUWq0xio) (the track in the NWA case).

 Further weekend reading: